How to Apply to the Premedical Program

 - Online application.
 Beginning February 1, you can access the application through the Premedical Program Application Portal.
 A nonrefundable $50 application processing fee is required to submit the application.

 - Essay.
-Upload an essay of no more than 500 words addressing the following question: Why do you want to prepare for a career in the medical field?
+The online application requires an essay of no more than 500 words addressing the following question: Why do you want to prepare for a career in the medical field?

 - Transcripts.
 We require an official transcript from each college or university in which you have enrolled for credit, including those from which you have earned a degree.
 Note: To be eligible to apply, your degree must be awarded, not pending.
 If you earned a degree outside the United States, you must have your official transcript(s) evaluated by the Center for Educational Documentation (CED).
-The CED should send a copy of your general evaluation directly to the Premedical Program Office.
+The CED should send an electronic copy of your general evaluation directly to the Premedical Program Office.
 See our guidelines for verifying international credits for more information.
 We accept electronic transcripts, but only if they are sent from the institution or the institution’s transcript service directly to email@example.com.